ericazaja/Erica_Zaja_diss/proposals/proposed-methods.md

 ### Q3: How much vegetation change has occurred in the PCH Alaska summer range? - Change in NDVI (2007 to 2016)

 ##### Methods:
-1. Get NDVI values in the caribou summer range.
+1. Get NDVI values in the caribou summer range using Logan's IsatTS package
 2. Plot mean NDVI (+/- S.E.) over time (2007-2016).
 3. Calculate percentage change in NDVI over the timeline.